Skip to main content

 Retrieve an existing group

-To retrieve an existing group, send a GET request to /Groups/$GROUP_ID.
-Note that this method cannot be used to retrieve RBAC permission groups used for the Admin Console.
+Note that this method can be used to retrieve RBAC permission groups as well as other groups created through the Admin Console.

 Authorizations: